techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 - **D. By manually specifying the node in the pod specification**
 **Correct Answer:** **A. By using node affinity or node selectors**
 **Explanation:** Node affinity and node selectors allow you to constrain which nodes your pod can be scheduled on based on labels or other criteria.

 ---

-Here is the next continuation of the Kubernetes question set:

----